minoshim/qasMHD/README.md

 - Git for version management
 - C++ compiler (GNU, Intel)
 - MPI library (MPICH, OpenMPI) to use the MPI parallel code
-- Python 3.X for data read and visualization
+- Python 3.X with NumPy and matplitlib for data read and visualization, installed from [Anaconda](https://www.anaconda.com/products/distribution)

 The qasMHD code is tested on Linux OSs (Ubuntu, Linux Mint, CentOS, including Windows Subsystem for Linux).